jonathan-chin/mec-cs/2023-winter/ttp-bootcamp/slides/08-introduction-to-js.md

   - can also use `inline JS` by placing JS code between opening and closing tags
 - generally, JS is `executed immediately` as soon as the `<script>` is loaded
   - can cause timing issues if you're not careful

 ---

+# JS is Fail Safe

+- if a JS error is encounter, browser will try to execute the rest of the code as best it can
+- does not throw halting errors like C++ compile errors

+---